 - Essential Oils: Peppermint, Lavender, Eucalyptus.
 Swab these around entrance points.

-Tip: Plugging holes and cracks with caulking or filling with vaseline will physically block them from entering.
+Tip: Plugging holes and cracks with caulking or filling with vaseline will physically block their entrance.

-The ants could be attracted to your pet’s food dish, a potted plant or dish of candies.
-Either keep food sealed until needed or surround it with a water barrier so they can’t get to the food.
-Fill a baking pan with water and set the pet food dish (or potted plant, etc.), in the middle.
-Mixing in a little liquid dish detergent with the water will be a strong repellent as well as prevent the water from becoming a water source for them.
+The ants could be attracted to your pet’s supper dish, a potted plant or dish of candies.
+Either keep food sealed until needed or surround it with a liquid barrier so they can’t get to the food.
+Fill a baking pan with water and set the pet dish (or potted plant, etc.), in the middle.
+Mixing in a little liquid dish detergent will be a strong repellent as well as prevent this from becoming a hydration source.

 If it’s a potted plant that’s infested, repot the plant in a fresh pot of soil, washing roots clean of previous soil.
-You can try submerging the pot in a bucket of water for about 15 minutes to make them flee, but this won’t remove larvae that may be present.
+You can try submerging the pot in a bucket of water for about 15 minutes so they flee, but this won’t remove larvae that may be present.

 Natural Outdoor Deterrents